Brightcove Native Player for iOS Reference

 Playing Video In The Background

 By default, when an iOS application is sent to the background, or the device is locked, iOS will pause any video that is playing.
-To change this behavior, set the allowsBackgroundAudioPlayback property of the BCOVPlaybackController object to YES.
-(The default value is NO, indicating playback will pause in the background.)
+To change this behavior, set the allowsBackgroundAudioPlayback property of the BCOVPlaybackController object to true.
+(The default value is false, indicating playback will pause in the background.)

 You should also follow the guidelines set by Apple in Technical Q&A QA1668 to set the proper background modes and audio session category for your app.